SkillsFundingAgency/dfc-devops/ArmTemplates/DataFactory/datafactory-ssis-integration-runtime.md

 Creates an SSIS integration runtime within a Data Factory.
 Depends on the Data Factory being already deployed, eg using the datafactory.json template.

+Please note that SSIS integration runtime is created in a stopped state, and needs starting before it can be used.
+This is a currently a manual process via the Azure Data Factory instance website.

 ## Parameters

 DataFactoryName: required (string)